the commoditization of competency

 This is an unsettling dangerous issue.

-Like it or not … qualified people are better skilled and better informed.
+Look.
+This isn’t necessarily about Trump he simply embodies the issue at hand.
+This is more about how we are dangerously commoditizing competency and skills which ignores the truth that, like it or not, qualified people are better skilled and better informed.
 To be clear … that does not necessarily follow that their judgement will always be correct.
 But that doesn’t translate into them not being skilled or informed or competent.

-Here is what I know about less-than-competent less-than-qualified decision makers … they have a nasty habit of selecting a path to a target and then to use whatever information they have to persuade others to not obstruct the path they have already decided to walk.
+Here is what I know about less-than-competent less-than-qualified decision makers — they have a nasty habit of selecting a path to a target and then to use whatever information they have to persuade others to not obstruct the path they have already decided to walk.
+This means:

 Less than competent leaders like three legged stools.